 |Weight:||3.95 oz.
 (112 g)||4.65 oz.
 (132 g)||3.95 oz.
 (112 g)|

 * In inches, height x width x depth.

 † These prices all require, or required, a two-year contract in the US.
 Unlocked and contract free iPhone models are available at a premium.
 Pricing varies by country and carrier internationally.

 For intro pricing in dozens of other countries, see the "Global Prices" on the specs page for each iPhone as well as the "By Global Original Prices" section of Everyi.com.

 So, should I buy an iPhone 5, iPhone 5c, or iPhone 5s?
 Which is best for me?

 The iPhone 5, iPhone 5c, and iPhone 5s models all are quite capable and the decision likely will come down to whether performance, appearance, or price are most important to you.

 Of course, if a bigger display, modestly faster performance, a better camera, and NFC capability is important to you, and upfront price is not, you might also want to consider a newer iPhone 6 or iPhone 6 Plus model.
 Likewise, you might like to review the differences between the iPhone 5, iPhone 5c, and iPhone 5s compared to the newer iPhone 6 and iPhone 6 Plus.
 Or, if money is not a concern and you want a bigger display, be sure to review the differences between the iPhone 6s and iPhone 6s Plus, the newest iPhone models.

-There are no shortage of places to buy a new or used iPhone as well as services.
+There are no shortage of places to buy a new or used iPhone.
 However, buying your iPhone from a quality company with extensive knowledge -- and after sales support -- will provide the best experience and save you money and time, too.